"Imperfection is beauty, Madness is the genius, and it is better to be absolutely ridiculous than absolutely boring." - Marilyn Monroe

-As it would happen, the wine is this review spot-light is a 2009 and a fantastic representation of interestly different style of quality in regards to Pinot Noir than you may be use to, but stick with me and you will see this wine makes a great starting point for dipping your toe in the proverbial Burgundian pool [well at least I think so].
+For those of you looking to get your hands on wines which are Organically Certified, you'll be happy to know that starting with the 2009 vintage and moving forward has recently been awarded "organic certification" [an expensive and laborious process] for all grapes grown within its vineyards.
+As it would happen, the wine is this review spotlight is a 2009 and a fantastic representation of interesting different style of quality in regards to Pinot Noir than you may be used to, but stick with me and you will see this wine makes a great starting point for dipping your toe in the proverbial Burgundian pool [well at least I think so].

 By the way; this just may be a bit of bragging on their part, but does appear to be quite accurate, that the village of Morey is located between Gevrey-Chambertin and Chambolle-Musigny.
 Here comes the bragging part, "there are five Grand Crus and twelve Premier Crus in this relatively small appellation".

-I'd recommend a bit of decanting before diving-in, but what you'll find on the nose is dried-cherries, raspberries and sweet-leather.
+I'd recommend a bit of decanting before diving in, but what you'll find on the nose is dried cherries, raspberries, and sweet leather.
 The palate shows great structure and weight, but like many of the 2009's it is very approachable, with easily plucked low-hanging fruit, balance nicely with rich earth.
 The finish is long, lasting.
-This wine is in my estimation the "complete-package" one that will have you wanting more, so be smart order more than just one.
+This wine is in my estimation the "complete package" one that will have you wanting more, so be smart order more than just one.
 Until next time folks remember to sip long and prosper, cheers!